 What is Interfaith Caregivers?

-- For over 20 years Interfaith Caregivers has been helping seniors and adults with disabilities in Polk County, WI.
-We find volunteers to help our clients so they can live in their homes for as long as possible.
+- Since 1995 Interfaith Caregivers has been helping seniors and adults with disabilities in Polk County, WI.
+We coordinate volunteers to help our clients so they can live in their homes for as long as possible.

-Interfaith Caregivers Mission Statement: “Coordinating volunteers to help seniors and adults with disabilities to maintain their independence.”
+Interfaith Caregivers’ Mission Statement: “Coordinating volunteers to help seniors and adults with disabilities maintain their independence.”

 What type of services do you have?

-- Rides for cancer treatment, dialysis or other medical specialists
+- Rides for cancer treatment, dialysis or medical specialists.

-- Visiting with someone so their caregiver can get a break
+- Visiting with someone so their caregiver can take a break.

 Can someone help me get my groceries?

 - We often give people rides to get their groceries.